mscmukala/GenAI-RAG-OS-HandsOn/Hands-on Playbook.md

 3. Click **Launch Chat**.
 4. Enter your diagnostic query, for example:

-   > Given a patient with sudden neurological symptoms after long-distance travel and evidence of leg swelling, what cardiac abnormality could explain these findings?
+   > A patient with pre-existing cardiac disease presents with complaints of sudden, involuntary jerks occurring during ambulation.
+What are the possible differential diagnoses?

 5. For more sample prompts , please refer to section "Sample Prompts for Various Scenarios" in the Introduction.md

 ### Summary

 By completing this lab, you will have: